WATER and GAS

 The issue of water is a global one which we all experience locally...to the point that our bodies, like the planet, are 70% water.
 In this way my exploration of Water sits with my previously mentioned exploration of the space or distance between the local and global...micro and macro....intimate and vast.

-Currently in Australia water issues are headlining the media.
-Allocations in the Murray Darling system and water 'byproduct' plus possible degradation of the Great Artesian Baisn caused by coal seam gas extraction methods, are topical issues.
+In Australia water issues often headline in the media.
+Allocations in the Murray Darling system, potential water issues and coal seam gas exploration and mining, the Great Artesian Bais, flooding, drought and more.
 These concerns, highlight underlying environmental, social and economic sustainablility issues especially as the human population increases.